danielharrell/Junior-Math-Schedule-w-Supplement/README.md

 I have also provided the plain text file that generated the PDF for anyone interested in looking at it.
 Just click on `Jun_Math_Sched.tex` inside `LaTeX_file` above.
 (Alternatively, click on [this link](https://github.com/danielharrell/Junior_Math_Schedule_with_Supplement/tree/main/LaTeX_file).)
-This should open the folder in your browser window.
-Then you can click on `Jun_Math_Sched.tex` to look at the file.

 ## Edits
 ### May 27, 2022